astridx/meinblog/sik/r/lessons-learned-deep-work-flow/index.md

 ---
-title: "(Deep Work) => Flow - A proven Path to Satisfaction"
+title: '(Deep Work) => Flow - A proven Path to Satisfaction'
-description: "The following article summarizes my lessons learned from the books Deep Work and Flow.
+description: 'The following article summarizes my lessons learned from the books Deep Work and Flow.
 It can be the way to achieve a fulfilled life.
-Cal Newport and Mihaly Csikszentmihalyi have written outstanding books in their ..."
+Cal Newport and Mihaly Csikszentmihalyi have written outstanding books in their ...'
-date: "2017-02-09T13:50:46+02:00"
+date: '2017-02-09T13:50:46+02:00'
-categories: ["Growth"]
+categories: ['Growth']
-keywords: ["book summary deep work flow"]
+keywords: ['book summary deep work flow']
-hashtags: ["#100DaysOfCode", "#growth"]
+hashtags: ['#100DaysOfCode', '#growth']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />